 And so did Simat, now a student at Florida State University.
 His mom has been invited as a special guest, county spokesman Nicholas Azzara said.

-For Simat, a senior at Lakewood Ranch High, “It was about urgency.
-My mom had a heart condition and she had to get picked up in an ambulance and go to Lakewood Ranch Medical Center.
+“It was about urgency," said Simat, who was a Lakewood Ranch senior when construction began.
+"My mom had a heart condition and she had to get picked up in an ambulance and go to Lakewood Ranch Medical Center.
 I think the trip would’ve been half the time if the bridge was here.
 Instead you had to go all the way around.”

 A new bridge in eastern Manatee was on and off the table for decades, Azzara said.
 It was part of the county's comprehensive plan in 1968.
 A proposal was revived in 1998 and dropped in 2002 following protests by neighbors and conservation groups.
 In 2009 county leaders restarted the project after a tanker truck crashed, exploded, and destroyed an I-75 overpass in Ellenton, causing days of gridlock.

-The bridge and road projects involve 19.4 acres of open land, 6.8 acres of forest and 5.51 acres of wetlands and fish habitat, according to an Environmental Impact Statement by the U.S. Coast Guard.
+The new bridge and road projects involved 19.4 acres of open land, 6.8 acres of forest and 5.51 acres of wetlands and fish habitat, according to an Environmental Impact Statement by the U.S. Coast Guard.
 The area provides habitat for a variety of rare wildlife, including Wood stork, manatee, smalltooth sawfish, gopher tortoise, pine snake and the Florida mouse.

 Simat was a regular at many county commission meetings.
 He built a file and his case for the bridge.
 And his sustained energy and interest, then-commissioner Larry Bustle said, helped nudge the project across the finish line.

 Editor's note: The original version of this story appeared March 19, 2015.
 Photos by The Daily Fray; bridge photo via Manatee County.